josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 But you probably don't measure, if you're in this deep.
 Because you probably trust how you _feel_ too much to believe reality could possibly contradict you.

-It's much easier to just fudge the definition a little bit.
+It's much easier to just fudge the definition a little bit; I've generated a lot of code, so I'm productive.
+My agent's always working, so I'm productive.

+I'm _stressed and busy_, so I must be productive.

-I still believe AI agents can be massively useful tools for software development—_productive_, even—when wielded carefully, in appropriate situations.
+I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.

 The problem is: they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
 And they work exceptionally well.